RyougiChan/YukiGO/README.md

 # YukiGO

 My first 2D game made by Unity.
-It's similar to the bonus scene in Android 5 and 6 systems, which trigger by clicking 5 times on the system version number in the setting.
+It's similar to the bonus scene in Android 5 and 6 systems, which trigger by clicking 5 times on the system version number in the setting menu.

 ## Tools